 Do your employers take an interest in the emotional health of their staff?
 They ought to, if only because they have an increasing self-interest in doing so.

-A growing number of large businesses do now take an interest.
-BT, Rolls Royce and Grant Thornton have introduced mental health programmes.
+A growing number of businesses do now take an interest in their employees' well-being.
+BT, Rolls Royce, Grant Thornton, and many others have now introduced mental health programmes for their staff.
 These range from training managers to spot problems in their teams to rehabilitating those suffering breakdowns.

 So, emotional issues can take a serious toll on productivity.
 And companies bear their share of the blame for causing stress in the first place – as employment tribunals often prove.
 Catching psychological problems early can prevent them from escalating.
 BT reports that its programmes have reduced levels of sickness absence due to mental health problems by 30%.

-If not, you will have various choices.
-You could approach your GP, but it will be a postcode lottery as to how many sessions the NHS can offer and how long you might have to wait.
+If you don't have access to an EAP, you still have various choices.
+You could approach your GP but often it can be a postcode lottery as to how many sessions the NHS can offer, and how long you might have to wait.
 As an alternative, some towns now have a voluntary agency offering counselling services on a charitable basis.